Season and Wick Warren’s career end for Princeton with 5-2 loss to Kewanee

 PRINCETON – The end of the season and an era of Princeton Tigers baseball came to a close Monday at Prather Field.

 “It’s time.
 It’s time for an old man to give it up and let a young guy take it over,” Warren said.
 “I had a great time here.
-I had three tough years the last three years with (my health).
+I had three tough years the last three years with [my health].
 It’s time to go be a dad and granddad to my grandchildren and roll with that.”

 The game carried the same theme for the Tigers of late.
-They struck out 12 times and only had five hits.
+They struck out 12 times and had only five hits.

 “We had a 6-0 run and hit .394, right at .400, and scored 60 runs in those six games.
 Flip it around and then we go about 2-8 and we’re lucky to get two runs and we’ve got 10 or 12 strikeouts and four or five or hits,” Warren said.
 “Now the last two games, Seneca (11-1) and Ottawa (12-9), we kind of turned it back around and had the good hits and all that.

 “Colson is a great pitcher.
-We just couldn’t get any hits off him,” Reinhardt added.
+We just couldn’t get any hits off him,” Reinhardt said.
 “We just needed to put the ball in play.
 I think we had 12 strikeouts.
 They’re known for making quite a few errors, but we couldn’t put the ball in play.”

 Griffin Hicks, the No. 8 hitter in the Boilers’ lineup, had a clutch two-run single to right field with Lincoln Mason scoring on a high throw to the plate to give Kewanee a 3-0 lead in the top of the fourth.

 “He’s come on real strong toward the end of this season,” Kewanee coach John Moraski said.
-“That’s kind of a rotating spot toward the bottom of the order and he’s really secured it with a lot of good at-bats.
-He has good ABs and gets on base a lot and has a solid OBP and keeps things going for us and turns it over to the top where we have some good sticks waiting for it.”
+“That’s kind of a rotating spot toward the bottom of the order, and he’s really secured it with a lot of good at-bats.
+He has good ABs and gets on base a lot and has a solid OBP and keeps things going for us and turns it over to the top, where we have some good sticks waiting for it.”

 The Tigers managed to score in the fourth inning without a hit.
-Walks to Ace Christiansen, Nolan Kloepping and Ryan Jagers loaded the bases with one out for Jace Stuckey, who drove in Christiansen on a ground out to third base.
+Walks to Ace Christiansen, Nolan Kloepping and Ryan Jagers loaded the bases with one out for Jace Stuckey, who drove in Christiansen on a groundout to third base.

-Stihl Brokaw started a one-out rally for Princeton in the fifth with a one-out single to center.
+Stihl Brokaw started a one-out rally for Princeton in the fifth with a single to center.
 He took second on a wild pitch and scored on a single to left by Christiansen to make it 3-2.

 Christiansen, who’s been dropped from leadoff to the No. 3 hole, went 2 for 3, reaching base three times with a walk and stolen base.